Old West Experiences at Buffalo Bill Center of the West

 These days, there seems to be a hip food truck pulling up to a sidewalk near you, no matter where you go.
 But just east of Yellowstone, at the Buffalo Bill Center of the West, you can get served from the oldest kitchen on wheels in our country: the chuckwagon.

 In 1866, Charles Goodnight invented the chuckwagon, a 10-foot by 40-inches wide covered wagon that carried food, water, cooking tools and a Dutch oven.
 It revolutionized meal time for cowboys who previously had to scramble for food on long cattle drives.

-Today, watch your dinner get prepared at a chuckwagon at the Cowboy Chuckwagon Experience at the Buffalo Bill Center of the West in Cody.
+Today, enjoy dinner get prepared while you watch at the Buffalo Bill Center of the West’s Chuckwagon Experience in Cody, Wyoming.
 It’s one of many experiences you can have at this Smithsonian-affiliated complex that’s home to world-class art, remarkable Indian artifacts and cultural exhibits.
-From live raptor experiences and sensory adventures to breathtaking art by Albert Bierstadt, Remington and C.M.
-Russell, there’s enough here to stay for days.
-And in fact, every museum entrance ticket is good for two days.
+From sensory adventures to breathtaking art by Albert Bierstadt, Remington and C.M.
+Russell, to live raptor demonstrations there’s enough here to stay for days.

 And you may just need that.
 With five separate museums, the complex spans 300,000 square feet, which is equal to five football fields.
 All of the museums are included with the purchase of one ticket, which is good for two days of discovery.

 While a self-guided journey through the property is a great way to learn, the center specializes in small group, behind-the-scenes tours to help you better understand the history of the American West.
 Stop by the Exclusive Tour Depot to schedule a customizable tour, or reserve an experience in advance online.